-After a knee problem was treated with acupuncture when I was 23 I was hooked.
-Why and how it worked my acupuncturist wouldn’t exactly tell me.
+After a painful knee problem was treated with acupuncture I was hooked.
+Why and how it worked my acupuncturist wouldn’t tell me.
 She said I had to go and study if for myself.
 It was life changing advice.
-It was also inconvenient timing as I had just received my degree in English and Art History and was planning a career in antiques.
+It was also inconvenient timing as I had just received my first degree and was planning a career in antiques!
 What followed was an education in classical medicine rather than art, but it opened up a whole new passion.

 I went to London in search of the best Chinese Medicine degree I could get.
 At the University of Westminster I had lectures from some of the foremost teachers in Traditional Chinese Medicine outside of China.
 It was mind-expanding to say the least.
 I did three years training in a public teaching clinic run by the university and two NHS placements training in pain management.
 My hands-on traditional Chinese training was interspersed with qi-gong practice and Western medical training – very unconventional!

 Once qualified I joined the British Acupuncture Council and set up practice in Harley Street in London.
 I then joined busy practices in St Albans and Hatfield in Hertfordshire, working in multidisciplinary teams.
 Here I learned how different modes of therapy can work together in the most wonderful way.
 I did postgraduate training in treating infertility and then in electroacupuncture, both areas I am kept very busy with today.

 In 2015 I came home to Dublin from London with so much ambition and determination about what can be achieved with natural medicine.
 I now have the pleasure of practicing in three locations in Dublin.
 I am very proud to work in-house in an IVF unit.
 This is a unique position in which to be working with acupuncture as I visit patients in the recovery ward, learning first hand the practical application of traditional medicine to modern medicine.